CodeURJC-DAW-2023-24/webapp10/README.md

 ## 👨‍💻 Complementary Technology
 In our web application we use this complementary technology:
-   - **PDF Generator**: we use a PDF generator to create the tickets with the information of the bets made by the users.
+   - **Email sending**: third-party technology will be used to send e-mails to our users.
+   - **PDF generator**: external technology will be used to generate betting and other tickets in PDF format.
+   - **Websockets**: third-party libraries will be used to create real-time notifications.
-   - **Roulette API**: we use an external API of a roulette to implementate the roulette game.
+   - **Roulette API**: we will use an external roulette API to implementate the roulette game.
-   - **Slot Machine API**: we use an external API of a slot machine to implementate the slot machine game.
+   - **Slot Machine API**: we will use an external slot machine API to implementate the slot machine game.

 ___